 - Brandon Ward email - Meyer Park, George Bush Park, Community Park, HASP

-Referee payment policies can be found in the TORSO Referee Policy document.
+Referee payment and lighning policies can be found in the TORSO Referee Policy document.

 Referees that work TORSO league matches are strongly encouraged to read and understand the match procedures section on this web site.
 These match procedures will ensure that all administrative requirements are handled efficiently both before and after the match.